 For patients who have experienced one episode of clinical depression, there is a greater than 50% chance of depression recurring.
 This can be diminished by taking part in ongoing treatment (exercise can be a very effective treatment and prevention strategy).

-Unfortunately, nearly half of patients who have experienced more than one episode of depression, will continue to suffer ongoing cognitive difficulties, even when their depression is considered to be in partial or full remission.
+Unfortunately, nearly half of the patients who have experienced more than one episode of depression will continue to suffer ongoing cognitive difficulties, even when their depression is considered to be in partial or full remission.